AndersDJohnson/base-create/README.md

 > Utility for npm init create-\* scripts.

+Note: If you're creating an initializer for monorepos, try [`base-create-monorepo`](https://npm.im/base-create-monorepo).

 Example for a script called `create-custom-babel`
 (run with `npm init custom-babel my-app`), you could do: